as25aiv/Group-A-191-Group-Project-Report---Team-Res-and-Dev-Project/Readme.txt

 Don’t make one huge commit at the end.
 Don’t keep your work only locally.
 Don’t create a messy folder structure.
+...
+“I have created branches for each topic.
+Please make sure to add your work to the correct corresponding branch.
+Avoid adding directly to the main branch as prof said”